KSP-KOS/KOS/doc/source/language/user_functions.rst

-If the value being sent to the function as its parameter is a complex structure consisting of sub-parts (i.e. if it has suffxes) rather than being a simple single scalar value like a number, then the copy in the function is *really* a copy of the reference pointing to the object, so changes you make in the object really WILL change it, as shown here::
+If the value being sent to the function as its parameter is a complex structure consisting of sub-parts (i.e. if it has suffixes) rather than being a simple single scalar value like a number, then the copy in the function is *really* a copy of the reference pointing to the object, so changes you make in the object really WILL change it, as shown here::